Aosta, Collegiata dei Santi Pietro e Orso, MS 43

 Request Info

-Among the major works of late medieval figurative art in its possession, the ancient Collegiate Church of Sts.
-Peter and Orso in Aosta owns a work of great historic value: the Missale Magnum Festivum Georgii Challandi, which was commissioned in the late fifteenth century by a descendant of the most powerful and illustrious feudal family in the Aosta Valley, Giorgio di Challant, the prior of the Aosta Collegiate Church from 1468 to 1509 and governor of the Duchy of Aosta.
+The Missal of George of Challant, also known as Missale Magnum Festivum Georgii Challandi, is a beautifully illuminated liturgical book crafted in the late fifteenth century.
+The manuscript, written in Latin, was commissioned in the late fifteenth century by a descendant of the most powerful and illustrious feudal family in the Aosta Valley, George of Challant, the prior of the Aosta Collegiate Church from 1468 to 1509 and governor of the Duchy of Aosta.

 We have 1 facsimile edition of the manuscript "Missal of George of Challant": Grande messale festivo di Giorgio di Challant facsimile edition, published by Priuli & Verlucca, editori, 1993